 Between July 2017 and June 2019, Crystal will work on a project funded by Handelsrådets, looking at how social media Influencers in Sweden impact the fashion retail industry.
 Drawing on ethnographic fieldwork comprising participant observation, personal interviews, and web archeology, Crystal will focus on innovative uses of digital media, Influencers’ branding strategies, and consumer behaviour in the Swedish fashion industry.
-For this project, Crystal would like to speak to Influencer talent firms, digital media agencies, social media marketing companies, people in the creative and advertising industry, as well as researchers who work in similar areas.
+For this project, Crystal would like to speak to Influencers, Influencer talent firms, digital media agencies, social media marketing companies, people in the creative and advertising industry, as well as researchers who work in similar areas.
 She is also hoping to speak to people in the fashion industry who adopt digital marketing techniques.
 Read some of her case studies on Influencers here.